Chirag-ahir/JAVA-All-Basic/README.md

 Main - It is the name of the method.
 The main method is the entry point of a Java program for the Java Virtual Machine(JVM).

 String args[] - It is array of string type and It stores Java command-line arguments.

+What is System.out.println()? <br>
+In Java, System.out.println() is a statement which prints the argument passed to it.
+Where System is the class name.
+The out is an instance of the System class.
+The println() method display results on the monitor.

 New keyword - In java, New keyword is basically used for creating objects.
 It allocates memory for an object.